Haru1O1/AMSI_Powershell_Bypass/README.md

 }
 "@
 ```
-The import is "VirtualAlloc" obsuscated by splitting into "Virtual" + "Alloc".
+The import is "VirtualAlloc" obfuscated by splitting into "Virtual" + "Alloc".
 - This import is used to allocate memory for our shellcode
 The helper function Copy is used to copy bytes to a specific memory location